 Mavericks’ Cynthia Marshall: ‘I want to do it for the sisterhood’

-Seven things to know about the interim CEO in Dallas
+Seven things to know about the new CEO in Dallas

 She kept the usually outspoken Cuban quiet.